dalyd14/horiseon-code-refactor/README.md

 ## Administrative Changes
 1. Renamed repository name to "horiseon-code-refactor"
-1. Changed file structure from having "Develop" as a parent folder to having the index.html and Assets folder in the main branch.
+2. Changed file structure from having "Develop" as a parent folder to having the index.html and Assets folder in the main branch.
 I did this so GitHub Pages can access to index.html file in the main branch.

 ## Physical Changes
+1. Changed the title from website to the company's name, Horiseon.
+2. Added a link on the Horiseon logo to go "back" to the landing page.
+Also added an id for the Search Engine Optimization Section.
+All 4 links work correctly as of now.
+3. Changed the divs with classes of "header" and "footer" to actual header and footer tags.
+I also made edits in the CSS file to reflect this change (deleted the preceding .).
+This helps the browser read the page more effectively.
+4. Changed the three major div tags to section tags.
+Section tags help combine elements that contribute to a similar theme.